 Parisiennes are crazy about scarves even in summer.
 A summer scarves really finishes a look and will probably be the most important fashion accessory you can have in Paris.
 In fact, changing scarves can change to look of an outfit, so you can pack fewer clothes.

-And no self-respecting Parisien leaves home without a scarf wrapped around his neck — especially from fall to spring.
+And no self-respecting Parisian leaves home without a scarf wrapped around his neck — especially from fall to spring.

 Another essential for summer is a fitted jean jacket in white, dark denim, or even in a bold color.
 The great thing about them is their versatility — they look great over a summer dress, or paired with a t-shirt and feminine skirt.